IliasGiannakopoulosLab/VarNet/README.md

 NUM_LOGITS=320
 ```

-The learnable mask has the following behavior:
+The learnable mask preserves the original implementation from the full internal repository:

 - A contiguous central region remains fully sampled.
 - The outer phase-encoding probabilities are learned jointly with the VarNet weights.
-- The sampling probabilities are normalized to the budget defined by `ACCELERATION` and `CENTER_FRACTION`.
+- The outer probabilities are renormalized so that their mean matches the sampling ratio implied by `ACCELERATION` and `CENTER_FRACTION`.
-- Training uses Bernoulli sampling with a straight-through gradient estimator.
-- Validation, testing, calibration, and uncertainty inference use a deterministic highest-probability mask with the exact rounded sampling budget.
+- A binary outer mask is drawn using Bernoulli sampling at every forward pass.
+- A straight-through estimator propagates gradients through the sampled binary mask.
+- The same stochastic sampling behavior is used during training, validation, testing, calibration, and uncertainty inference.
+- The realized number of sampled lines, and therefore the effective acceleration, can vary between forward passes around the requested expected sampling budget.
 - The learned parameter vector is defined on a canonical support of length `NUM_LOGITS` and is interpolated when the acquired phase-encoding support has a different width.

-The deterministic evaluation mask is important because reconstruction testing and uncertainty inference must use the same learned sampling pattern.

-Learnable-mask mode currently requires exactly one acceleration and one center fraction per run.
+Learnable-mask mode requires one acceleration and one center fraction per run.
 A batch size of one is recommended when acquisition support widths vary between examples.

 The reconstruction and mask can use separate learning rates: